 My father-in-law sent an email to my husband recently with pictures of things men do when they're left without female supervision.
 Included in that email was a photo of a man in a hot tub, drinking a beer and shooting a rifle.
 Another showed a motorcycle sitting in the middle of a living room surrounded by skid marks on the hardwood floor.
 There were several more, but you get the idea.
 I'll leave it up to you to do a web search to see the rest of the pictures.

 This brought to mind the deer's butt pictured above.
-This hangs on the back wall of my office.
+It hangs on the back wall of my office.
 In others words, it's behind me.
-I ignore it most of the time, because for some reason, it staunches my flow of creativity.
-Today however, it gave me the idea for this post.
+I ignore it most of the time because, for some reason, it staunches my flow of creativity.
+Today, however, it gave me the idea for this post.
 The deer butt came to be part of my life several years ago when my husband went off on an errand and came back with it.
 I need to mention that this wall hanging, that he is so enamored with, also has sound effects.
 Hilarious.
 That was what I got for sending him off without my supervision.

-Life really stinks sometimes.
-It can be unfair, unjust, or horribly painful.
+Life stinks sometimes.
+It can be unfair, unjust, or painful.
 But it can also be humorous, or outright hilarious.
 We're all better off when we look for those funny things, even if we only look for them in ourselves.
-Wait, not "only if" we look for them in ourselves.
-Especially if we look for them in ourselves.
+Not "only if" we look for them in ourselves, but especially if we look for them in ourselves.
 I remember a college professor who told the class that one of the best ways to stay emotionally healthy is to laugh every day, especially at ourselves.
 I don't always follow that advice, but I look for things that make me laugh almost daily.

 After I lost my father, I didn't know how I'd survive the grief.
 During that time, my husband showed me a Lindsey Stirling video spoof.
 He wasn't trying to downplay my grief, just distract me from it for a little while, and it worked.
 To this day, I watch it whenever I'm having a tough time and laugh until I cry.
 I have a few funny go-to movies too, like "High Anxiety" with Mel Brooks and "Multiplicity" with Michael Keaton.
 I also love the posts people put on Facebook® that make me smile or laugh.
 This fits nicely with my "Nurturing My Sphere" theme, by the way.